kerrickchan/kerrickchan/README.md

 # 👋 Hi, my name is Eric

-**Senior Software Engineer | Fullstack & Cloud Solutions | Node.js, TypeScript, Go, Python**
+**Analyst Programmer | Fullstack & Cloud Solutions | Node.js, TypeScript, Go, Python**

 ---

 ### 🚀 Introduction

-Senior Software Engineer with 6+ years of experience building robust, scalable solutions for dynamic businesses.
-Expert in Node.js, PostgreSQL, cloud infrastructure, and AI-driven features.
-Skilled at API/microservice development and leading teams to success.
-Passionate about user experience, performance, and security.
+Analyst Programmer with 6+ years of experience designing, developing, and optimizing scalable solutions for dynamic businesses.
+Skilled in Node.js, PostgreSQL, cloud infrastructure, and AI-powered applications, with strong expertise in API and microservice development.
+I bridge technical execution with business needs, ensuring security, performance, and user experience.
+Passionate about innovation, team collaboration, and using technology to drive meaningful impact.

 ---